jharvey/ESP32_LORA_Chat/README.md

 <hr />

 The orginal Armachat from Peter Misenko's work at [bobricius/Armachat-circuitpython](https://github.com/bobricius/Armachat-circuitpython).
+This is a ESP32 with working EInk display project, which may be a useful reference https://github.com/Uspizig/EinkKeyboard

 This is a redesign of bobricius/Armachat hardware to include: